That achy pain, mild swelling and stiffness in your knee after not being active? That’s osteoarthritis. And it’s common, especially as we age.

 For a possibly longer lasting effect, an injection of hyaluronic acid (also called viscosupplementation) can be tried.
 “Hyaluronic acid is a substance that healthy joints have a lot of and arthritic knees don’t,” says Dr. Day.
 It takes longer to start working than a corticosteroid injection, but the effect often lasts six months to a year.

-Two other injection therapies are platelet-rich plasma (PRP) and stem cells, neither of which is covered by insurance.
+Currently, research is being done on the effectiveness of platelet-rich plasma (PRP), which is not yet covered by insurance.
 PRP involves drawing some blood, spinning it in a centrifuge, and injecting part of it into the knee.
-“There’s currently more science backing up the effect of PRP than stem cells,” says Dr. Day.

 If you’re not able to get your symptoms under control with a combination of these measures, she says, it could be time to talk to your doctor about surgery.